-Second chances are the name of the game at the Animal Shelter of the Wood River Valley, we are all about second chances.
-Everyday we work hard to create new possibilities for homeless animals in our community.
-We are proud to provide innovative and industry-leading services to not only enhance the lives of the animals while they are at the shelter, but to support each adoption so each animal can thrive in their new forever home.
+Second chances are the name of the game at the Animal Shelter of the Wood River Valley.
+Every day we work to create new possibilities for homeless animals in our community.
+We are proud to provide innovative and industry-leading services to not only enhance the lives of the animals while they are at the shelter but to support each adoption so each animal can thrive in their new forever home.
 We have titled this continuum of services, committed to ensuring each animal’s success, The PAWsibilities program demonstrates the extent of the ways we are able to support pets, people, and the powerful connections between them.

 Shelter environments, no matter how loving, can be incredibly stressful for animals.
-They are in a foreign environment, surrounded by other unfamiliar animals, loud noises, and consistent stimuli from visitors, staff, and other sources.
-In order to minimize these stressors, our staff and volunteers engage in enrichment activities with the animals to give them coping skills that not only help them manage the stresses of shelter life but skills that ultimately make them more adoptable and help them thrive in their new life.
+They are in a foreign environment, surrounded by other unfamiliar animals, loud noises, and consistent stimuli from visitors, staff, and other animals.
+In order to minimize these stressors, our staff and volunteers engage in enrichment activities with the animals to give them coping skills that not only help them manage the stresses of shelter life but that also ultimately make them more adoptable and help them thrive in their forever homes.

 Enrichment activities range from “quiet time”—one on one time staff and volunteers spend with individual animals petting and grooming them or working on training activities—to food activities that extend the pleasure of feeding time, like bedtime snacks of Kongs filled with peanut butter, kibble, and other treats.
 The goal is both to give the animal a reprieve from the stress and chaos of the shelter, as well to keep them mentally, physically and emotionally sound.
 While some of these activities are incredibly simple, they make a world of difference to the animals.

 To keep animals thriving in the Shelter it often requires creativity and individual solutions.
 Volunteer foster homes also play an important part in reducing stress for certain special needs animals that will thrive with a little more individual attention.

-Always based in positive reinforcement, we are continuously seeking new methods and best practices to make our Shelter the best environment possible for our animals.
-As you read on page 3, this includes special trainings from such nationally recognized shelter behavior experts as Kelley Bollen, as well as ongoing continuing education for everyone that works with the animals, from volunteers to staff.
-One of our key values is focusing on each animal as an individual, seeing it’s specific needs, and coming up with a plan meant to help it thrive and blossom into an animal that will be a great new family member for a lucky adopter.
+Always based on positive reinforcement, we are continuously seeking new methods and best practices to make our Shelter the best environment possible for our animals.
+As you read on page 3, this includes special training from such nationally recognized shelter behavior experts as Kelley Bollen, as well as ongoing continuing education for everyone that works with the animals, from volunteers to staff.
+One of our key values is focusing on each animal as an individual, evaluating its specific needs, and coming up with a plan to help him or her thrive and blossom into an animal that will be a great new family member for a lucky adopter.

-Our Behavior and Training Manager, Hillary Hayward, CPDT-KA, works with our dogs to make them more adoptable and better “citizens” of our community.
+Our Behavior and Training Manager, Hillary Hayward, CPDT-KA, works with our dogs (and sometimes cats!) to make them more adoptable and better “citizens” of our community.

 So many of the other shelters in our region have extremely limited resources.
-The animals we pull from other shelters with extremely limited resources often receive no training, no enrichment, and have lived in their kennels all the time.
-Our Operations Manager Nadia Novik says, “Watching the transformation of these dogs after coming to our facility is amazing.”
-Because we are so much more than a place to shelter animals, with a range of supportive services, these animals have a second chance that would not otherwise have been possible.
+The animals we pull from other shelters with extremely limited resources often receive no training, no enrichment, and have only lived inside their kennels.
+Our Director of Outreach, Nadia Novik says, “Watching the transformation of these dogs after coming to our facility is amazing.”
+Because we are so much more than a place to shelter animals, these animals have a second chance that they may not have otherwise been given.